We believe people should be independent.

 COAST’s transportation program provides seniors with rides to medical appointments, hospitals, dialysis, grocery stores, and our senior centers.

 COAST programs are offered at seven conveniently located centers throughout St. Tammany.
 Centers are in Bush, Covington, Folsom, Lacombe, Mandeville, Pearl River, and Slidell.

 COAST helps seniors stay healthy with nutrition services; stay active with wellness and recreation activities; stay alive with a medical alert program; and stay informed with classes and presentations.

 COAST supports caregivers with information and assistance, education, and material aid.

 COAST is a private, nonprofit corporation which serves St. Tammany residence age 60 and older.
-Donations and accepted and greatly appreciated.
+Donations are accepted and greatly appreciated.